AichSwayamprava/A-Comprehensive-Sentiment-Analysis-Framework-on-Twitter-Data/README.md

 The dataset that was used was obtained from “Kaggle” (https://www.kaggle.com/datasets/kazanova/sentiment140) dataset.
 The dataset snapshot has been attached below for reference -
 ![image](https://github.com/AichSwayamprava/A-Comprehensive-Sentiment-Analysis-Framework-on-Twitter-Data/assets/128501002/e7144ea9-4c76-4aa0-896d-3daf2c4468fa)

 It contains 1,600,000 tweets extracted using the twitter API.
 The tweets have been annotated (0 = negative, 2 = neutral, 4 = positive) and they can be used to detect sentiment.
-But only 60000 rows where randomly selected from this dataset, with equal distribution of positive, netural and negative tweets.
+But only 60000 rows were randomly selected from this dataset, with equal distribution of positive, netural and negative tweets.

 ## Data Description: